Elvis10ten/pcas/README.md

 [![Inspiration tweet](assets/inspiration_tweet.png)](https://twitter.com/MKBHD/status/1275122690618261511)

 A core tenet of the Apple camp is that their complete ecosystem makes every product "just work".
-This is truism as Apple isn't plagued with fragmentation issues like other platforms.
+This is a truism: Apple isn't plagued with fragmentation issues like other platforms.
 But replicating these functionalities on other platforms isn't rocket science.

 > Fun fact: There are 1,300 brands with over 24,000 distinct Android devices ([source](https://www.android.com/everyone/)).
 > ![Android device fragmentation](assets/android_device_fragmentation.png)